The Apostle Paul – a nasty, complex character

 “Before faith came, we were allowed no freedom by the Law; we were being looked after till faith was revealed.
 The law was to be our guardian until the Christ came and we could be justified by faith.
 Now that that time has come we are no longer under that guardian, and you are, all of you, sons of God through faith in Christ Jesus.
 All baptized in Christ, you have all clothed yourself in Christ, and there are no more distinctions between Jew and Greek, slave and free, male and female, but all of you are one in Christ Jesus.”
 (Gal.
 3:23–28, NJB.)

 But Jews would have none of this.
 They believed – and still do – that the way to find favor with God was to obey “the Law”—that is, the Torah, as allegedly taught by Moses.
-They knew that there was no mention in the scriptures of there ever being an end to the covenant God made with their ancestors on Mount Sinai.
+They knew that there was no mention in the Scriptures of there ever being an end to the covenant God made with their ancestors on Mount Sinai.
 Jews regarded the Law as a gift from their God.
-They didn’t consider it a curse or an imposition.
+They did not consider it a curse or an imposition.

 Why would they give up centuries of tradition to believe someone they regarded as a deluded, opinionated, self-righteous, pro-Roman renegade?
 They knew there was no such thing as a “new covenant,” other than in Paul’s fertile imagination.

 Imagine a scientologist grabbing the microphone during mass at the Vatican and proclaiming that Ron Hubbard was the messiah.
-Paul was a first century scientologist.
+Paul was behaving like this hypothetical scientologist.